 I suspect the dichotomy was due to differences in who gets compensated.
 Corporate actors could expect bonuses for increasing minority participation; financial gatekeepers anticipated losses on investments in minorities.

 Fatemeh was jettisoned in relatively short order after it became clear we couldn’t make money on diversity, but this was the best thing that could have happened to her.
 She formed her own conference company, which extorted large sums from Chicago-based corporations to hold pro-minority Nuremburg rallies.
 She fulfilled at least one lifetime dream by snagging Bill Clinton to speak at one of her conferences.
 Harriet Beecher Stowe was unavailable.
 My Enron expat was eventually accepted back into the fraternity of structured finance.

 Moral of the story: There will be limits imposed on diversity mania whenever the vital interests of our commercial overlords are threatened.
 Thank God, the bond markets will be protected.

 Readers may argue that displacing white employees and white contractors is not rational, but there is another way to look at the costs of diversity.
 The markets may have simply decided that there will be no decrease in profits if whites (and presumably Asians) are worked harder and paid less.

-Mr. Bloch was a founding Managing Director of Ocean Tomo and Managing Director for Johnson & Higgins Insurance Brokers.
+I suppose, on balance and in context, this is good news.
+At the very least, our doom will be deferred for some time to come.Mr.
+Bloch was a founding Managing Director of Ocean Tomo and Managing Director for Johnson & Higgins Insurance Brokers.
 He has four issued United States patents covering financial methods and products and has lectured and published extensively.